 What you’ll do for work is a serious consideration when planning a move to Asheville.
 Our primary industries are hospitality and medical, so there aren’t many corporate jobs to be had.
 Check out job search sites or visit the “working section on the chamber’s website to look for current offerings in Asheville.
 If you’re able to work remotely, willing to start a business or already work freelance, there are loads of networking opportunities to help you get your business off the ground.
 A few local resources to get your started: Hatch Asheville, AB Tech Small Business Center, Asheville Chamber of Commerce, Venture Asheville

 If you’re moving with children, it’s no doubt that schools and educational opportunities are high on your list of considerations.
 We have many great schools both in the Asheville City Schools and Buncombe County Schools districts.
 There are public, public magnet, charter and private school options with a wide array of focuses, instructional methodologies and guiding principles.
-You can look at Great Schools to look for standardized ranking criteria or ask me.
+You can look at Great Schools for standardized ranking criteria or ask me.
 I have three school-aged children and I’ve been active in the PTO for many years so I’d be happy to provide you personal insights from our experiences or put you in touch with other parents currently in your district or school of choice.